 Depression is a common mental heath issue characterized by changes in mood and behavior, effecting multiple environments, that persists for at least several weeks and causes significant difficulties in functioning.
 For teenagers this might mean academic or behavioral issues at school, difficulties interacting with peers, or withdrawing from family.
 Depression is more than simply being in a bad mood, feeling sad, or having a negative attitude and includes other significant psychological, biological, and behavioral changes.

-Common Signs and Symptoms of Depression in Teenagers
+Signs of Depression in Teenagers

-- Academic difficulties (e..g, drop in grades, not doing school work)
+Academic difficulties (e..g, drop in grades, not doing school work)

-- Change in appetite
+Changes in appetite

 Treatment of Depression in Teenagers

-Certain medications (i.e., SSRIs) are commonly used to treat depression in adolescents and teens and like psychotherapy have been proven to be effective in reducing depressive symptoms.
+Certain medications (i.e., SSRIs) are commonly used to treat depression in teenagers and like psychotherapy have been proven to be effective in reducing depressive symptoms.
 While the use of medication to treat depression in adolescents has grown steadily over the past couple of decades there remains concern regarding the safety of some medication use in teenagers.
 For more information regarding the use of medications in treating depression in children and adolescents click here to visit the NIMH website on the matter.